About these courses

 - Patricia Campbell-Parker, firstname.lastname@example.org – for Level 1 students and above – for study, inspiration and educational support – running once a week during lockdown, afternoons UK time – via Zoom

-- Angela Davies – email@example.com – fortnightly Zoom meetings on a Thursday evening (UK time) – 7.00-8.30 for L1 students and above – all things Bach – join in for connection, support, study and sharing of information
+- Angela Davies – email@example.com – fortnightly Zoom meetings on a Thursday morning (UK time) 10.00-11.30 or evening (UK time) 7.00-8.30 for L1 students and above – all things Bach – join in for connection, support, study and sharing of information.
+Ideal for anyone following a Distance Learning Programme via The Bach Centre who wants more contact time online to talk about remedies etc.

-- Tessa Jordan, firstname.lastname@example.org – for Level 1 students and above – discussing cases and ongoing support – every 6 to 8 weeks from 19.00 to 21.00 UK time – via Zoom or Skype
+- Tessa Jordan, firstname.lastname@example.org – for Level 1 students and above – discussing cases and ongoing support, every 6 to 8 weeks from 16.00 to 18.00 UK time, via Zoom.

 - Free online group for BFRPs only, meeting in English via Zoom.
 Aims to support practitioners in Singapore.
 Meets every month around noon Singapore time.
 Contact Deki Soh, email@example.com.